Powered by MOMENTUM MEDIA

 ============

-At the same time, the US Cybersecurity and Critical Infrastructure Agency also warned of active exploitation of the bug and recommended Ivanti customers to prioritise remediation in order to protect themselves from the possibility of cyber attack.
+At the same time, the US Cybersecurity and Critical Infrastructure Agency (CISA) also warned of active exploitation of the bug and recommended that Ivanti customers prioritise remediation in order to protect themselves from the possibility of cyber attacks.
 CISA also advised all US federal agencies to follow Binding Operational Directive 22-01, which requires them by law to remediate known issues immediately.

-“CISA has added one new vulnerability to its Known Exploited Vulnerabilities Catalog, based on evidence of active exploitation,” CISA said in an October 2 alert.
+“CISA has added one new vulnerability to its Known Exploited Vulnerabilities Catalog, based on evidence of active exploitation,” CISA said in a 2 October alert.

 “These types of vulnerabilities are frequent attack vectors for malicious cyber actors and pose significant risks to the federal enterprise.”